June 05, 2023

 In the case of gallbladder cancer, the pain usually occurs in the upper right portion of the abdomen.
 It may be dull and persistent or come and go in waves.
 If left untreated, the pain may also radiate to the back or shoulder blades over time.

 It is a condition where the skin and the eyes turn yellow due to excessive buildup of bilirubin, a substance produced by the liver.
-Gallbladder cancer often causes jaundice when the tumor blocks the bile ducts.
+This disease often causes jaundice when the tumor blocks the bile ducts.
 It may also produce symptoms like pale stools and dark urine.

 If cancer has spread to the liver or other organs in the abdomen, it can cause abdominal swelling.
 Swelling can also lead to a feeling of fullness or discomfort in the abdomen.

-Although it is a less common symptom of gallbladder cancer, it may occur in some cases.
+Although it is a less common symptom, blood clots may occur in some cases.
 Over time, small red patches can be seen in the skin over the abdominal area due to blood clots.

 High body temperature along with severe abdominal or back pain can be a result of gallbladder cancer.
 If the fever is persistent and followed by chills, it is crucial to consult a primary care physician immediately.